What are Diversified Investment examples?

 Given that the investment funds may not have sufficient historical data, the graphs have been calculated with historical data for the benchmark indexes for each of the asset subclasses.
 The source of the data is Thomson Reuters.

 The Maximum Drawdown marks the maximum loss that the value of an investment fund can suffer in a given period of time.
-That is to say, it is the one that is recorded from an initial maximum ("peak") to a minimum ("valley"), being the recovery time the one that passes until the value of the fund exceeds the initial maximum.
+In other words, it is registered from an initial maximum ("peak") to a minimum ("valley"), and the recovery time represents how long it takes until the value of the fund exceeds the initial maximum.